-Delivered dose
+Delivered dose uniformity

 The delivered dose is the total amount of drug emitted from the inhaled product and, in the case of MDIs and DPIs, is measured using a Dosage Unit Sampling Apparatus (DUSA) in accordance with the methods described in USP Chapter <601> and Ph.
 Eur.
 Dosage Forms 0671.

 Separate chapters describe specific test methods for nebulisation - USP Chapter <1601>/ Ph.
 Eur.
-Chapter 2.9.44 - while draft guidance for the testing of MDIs with spacers and VHCs is presented in draft USP Chapter <1602>.
-To measure delivered dose, the inhaled product is fired into the DUSA through which air is drawn at a defined flow rate using a vacuum pump.
+Chapter 2.9.44 - while guidance for the testing of MDIs with spacers and VHCs is presented in draft USP Chapter <1602>.

+To measure delivered dose, the inhaled product is actuated into the DUSA through which air is drawn at a defined flow rate using a vacuum pump.
 The DUSA consists of a sample collection tube with a filter at one end.
-The delivered dose is collected on the filter and the amount of drug substance within it is then determined from a chemical assay, typically by HPLC.
+The delivered dose is collected in the tube and on the filter and the amount of drug substance in both is then determined from a chemical assay, typically by HPLC.

-The principle way in which the various methods for the measurement of delivered dose differ is the test conditions applied during dose capture, most especially test flow rate, which reflects the delivery mechanism of the device.
-For an MDI, testing is carried at a constant flow rate of 28.3 L/min while for DPIs the flow rate applied is that which results in a 4kPa pressure drop across the device.
-DPIs with a higher resistance to air flow are therefore tested at lower flow rates than DPIs that are easier to inhale through.
+The principal way in which the various methods for the measurement of delivered dose differ is the test conditions applied during dose capture, most especially test flow rate, which reflects the delivery mechanism of the device.
+For an MDI, testing is carried at a constant flow rate of 28.3 L/min (or 30 L/min depending on impactor of choice for aerodynamic particle size measurement - see below) while for DPIs the flow rate applied is that which results in a 4 kPa pressure drop across the device.
+DPIs with a higher resistance to air flow are therefore tested at lower flow rates than those that are easier to inhale through.
 This is to ensure that the data gathered is more representative of the performance that will be observed in the clinic.
+It is also important to note that for DPIs testing is carried out under critical flow conditions, to ensure flow rate stability.

 With nebulisers a sinusoidal breathing pattern is used to simulate use, with the dose being collected similarly on a filter.
 The dimensions of this pattern - total volume, frequency and inhalation to exhalation ratio - depend on the patient group (i.e. neonate, infant, child or adult) for which the product is intended.
-Furthermore the measurements made include the active substance delivery rate and the total active substance delivered by emptying the reservoir of the nebuliser.
+Furthermore, the measurements made include the active substance delivery rate and the total active substance delivered by emptying the reservoir of the nebuliser.
 Delivered dose testing for MDIs with VHCs and spacers is also carried out under tidal breathing conditions.